Updated: 12/11/2022

 • negative aspiration cultures

-• obtain repeat cultures at least two weeks after planned antibiotic course has been completed
+• obtain repeat cultures at least 2 weeks after planned antibiotic course has been completed

 • techniques (see section below)